 Deb has been interested in the environment since she was a child.
 Having lived in California her whole life, with fires, floods, and droughts, the environment was “always on her mind.”
 She says she “always felt a connection to the water and the hills and everything in between.”
-So, when the floods hit the South Bay this past February, Deb was ready to do something.
+So, when the floods hit the South Bay in February 2017, Deb was ready to do something.
 Right away, she called the San Jose Mayor’s office and offered to lead her volunteers and others to help clean up.
 On Thursday Deb talked with the mayor’s office about creating cleanup events.
 By Friday she had 150 people helping, and by Saturday 1,000 people had turned out.

 This wasn’t the first time Deb had rallied people to come out.
 She has worked in many environmental fields, including recycling, energy, and at the water district.
 She ended up focusing on the Coyote Creek watershed and working with the Santa Clara County Creeks Coalition.
 Deb knew how to engage local community groups, work with the media to publicize events, coordinate volunteers, and communicate effectively.
 She understood what motivated people.
 “When the Kelley Park manager came to me for assistance to cleanup the park after the flood, I could relate even though I wasn’t directly affected,” she said.
 This kind of work taught Deb the power of organizing and how, “these things happen because the community comes together during an emergency.”